12/28/14: hylophobia (n/a), n.

 2. any uneasiness or hesitation about the rightness of an action.

-IN A SENTENCE: Courtney battled guilt and great compunction over stealing Daryl's used condom and attempt to impregnate herself with it.
+IN A SENTENCE: Courtney battled guilt and great compunction over stealing Daryl's used underwear and showing it to his colleagues.

 11/14/14: atelophobia (n/a), v.

 1. a fear of imperfection, defects.

 IN A SENTENCE: Jamie suffered from atelophobia for years, until he invested in a competent hype man..

 11/10/14: exsanguinate (eks-sang-gwuh-neyt), v.